Andrzej Seweryn

+He is currently serving as director general of the Polski Theatre in Warsaw.
+In 1990, he was ranked among the three greatest Polish dramatic actors after 1965 alongside Piotr Fronczewski and Wojciech Pszoniak.

 Life and career

 Andrzej Seweryn was born on 25 April 1946 in Heilbronn, Germany.
 His parents, Zdzisław and Zofia, were captured and forced into slave labor in Germany during World War II.
 After the birth of Andrzej, they returned to Poland.
+He was raised in Warsaw where he attended the Joachim Lelewel High School No. 41.
 In 1968 he graduated from the National Academy of Dramatic Art in Warsaw and worked at Teatr Ateneum where he continued to act until 1980.
+He was one of the co-organizers of the 1968 student protest at the University of Warsaw in response to the banning of Dziady (Forefathers' Eve) directed by Kazimierz Dejmek by the Polish communist authorities.
+In the same year, he spent five months in prison for distributing leaflets against the Warsaw Pact invasion of Czechoslovakia.

 Already in the 1970s he gained much fame following his appearance in numerous films directed by Andrzej Wajda, notably Without Anesthesia, The Promised Land and the Man of Iron.
 For his role in Wajda's 1980 Dyrygent Seweryn received the Silver Bear for Best Actor at the 30th Berlin International Film Festival.
 In 1980 Seweryn also made his stage debut in France following the staging of Wajda's interpretation of plays by Stanisław Witkiewicz at the Théâtre Nanterre-Amandiers.

 The imposition of the martial law in Poland in 1981 found Seweryn in France.
 A sympathiser of the outlawed Solidarity, he decided to stay abroad and settle in France.
 With time he also applied for French citizenship.
 During his stay in France he collaborated with some of the most renowned theatre directors.
 Among them were Claude Régy (La Trilogie du revoir and Grand et Petit by Botho Strauss), Patrice Chéreau (Peer Gynt by Ibsen), Peter Brook (The Mahabharata), Bernard Sobel (Nathan the Wise by Gotthold Ephraim Lessing, The Good Person of Szechwan by Bertold Brecht, Tartuffe by Molière), Deborah Warner (A Doll's House by Henrik Ibsen), Antoine Vitez (L'Échange by Paul Claudel), Jacques Rosner (The Cherry Orchard by Anton Chekhov and Breakfast with Wittgenstein based on a novel by Thomas Bernhard), and Jacques Lassalle (Jedermann by Hugo von Hofmannsthal and The Misanthrope by Molière).